Thinhrichkidz/Affair_predict_ML/README.md

 # Affair_predict

 This repository contains code for predicting whether or not someone will have an affair.
-The code uses a Random Forest classifier to predict the target variable, `affairs`  , from a set of features.
+The code uses a Machine Learning, Random Forest classifier to predict the target variable, `affairs`  , from a set of features.
 The features include the person's age, years married, religiousness, education, rating, gender, children, and occupation.

 <h3>Getting Started</h3>
 <p>To get started, clone the repository: </p>